olgnaydn/compindexR/README.md

 # ciao_r
 R version of ciao which is a MATLAB package

+- Please make sure that devtools package is installed.
-To install the package directly from Github, use following command.
-Please make sure that devtools package is installed.
+- To install the package directly from Github, use following command.

 ```
 devtools::install_github("olgnaydn/ciaor",